-Hannah is eligible for a scholarship because she is from a village in north Lincolnshire, which is an area where the Trust owns a large estate.
-During her first term of study she introduces herself and offers some advice to future students.
+Hannah was eligible for a scholarship because she is from a village in north Lincolnshire, which is an area where the Trust owns a large estate.
+After a year as a Spence Agricultural Scholar she decided to change the direction of her studies.

 Science has always been my favourite subject, so it was inevitable my degree would be something in this area.
 I developed an interest in agriculture specifically because of horses.
 I own two, which were briefly housed on a local farm, where I had the opportunity to help with lambing and even raised my own calf.

 The University of Nottingham was the natural choice for me as it’s a Russell Group institution with a reputable background.
 I know I made the right decision because its Sutton Bonington campus offers an onsite farm, a friendly atmosphere and a location similar to my home village, all of which made the transition to university life easier than I had expected.
 The university has so much to offer students in terms of teaching standards and extracurricular activities and the campus is beautiful with a strong community feel – everybody is friendly and eager to help, especially the staff.

 As I am at the start of my first year, my course modules are diverse.
 They range from agriculture on a molecular scale – as seen in genes and cells – to its impact globally, in relation to bioscience and global food security.
 This variety gives me the opportunity to appreciate the wider aspects of agriculture before studying more specific topics – such as grassland management – at a later date.

 This also enables me to consider my future, which is not yet set in stone.
 I would love to travel to the wine regions of Italy to learn about their viticulture systems, in addition to gaining first-hand experience of agricultural methods used in Asian counties.
 However my main ambition is to eventually have my own mixed smallholding.